 API tokens are what makes a client able to connect with your service.

 It may become necessary at some point to freeze a client’s account (for instance, if a financial matter must be taken care of).
 To do this, you can disable a client’s API token.
-Go to Clients and find the client’s record.
-Then click Tokens and Edit.
-Change the status to Disabled and update the token.
+Go to Clients and edit the client’s record.
+Then, change the status to Disabled.